redsanket/spark/external/storm/guide/faq/index.rst

 ---------

 - `Q: I am seeing "Connection reset by peer" errors and "Netty Client Reconnect" messages.`_
-- `Q: My worker process resets a periodically with no indication of what happened in the logs?`_
+- `Q: My worker process resets a periodically with no indication of what happened in the logs.`_
 - `Q: I am seeing "Authentication challenge without WWW-Authenticate header" errors in my topology.`_
 - `Q: Which JDK version does yStorm support?`_
 - `Q: What are the basic steps to launch Storm topologies?`_